 Have you suffered a catastrophic injury?
 A catastrophic injury is a type of physical or psychological injury that is serious and debilitating, often resulting in permanent impairment or disability.
 These types of injuries are generally the result of severe trauma to the body, such as a car accident, fall, or work-related incident.
 Catastrophic injuries typically cause severe and long-lasting physical, emotional, and financial effects, making them some of the most difficult and traumatic experiences that a person can face.

 If this sounds like something you have experienced, you should be considering filing a personal injury lawsuit in 2023.
 It’s essential to be prepared with all the necessary steps to ensure your case is successful.
 Working with a Granite Law Group personal injury lawyer can help you understand the process and ensure you have taken all the required steps to get the best possible outcome for your claim.
-To help you get started, Granite Law Group has carefully crafted a comprehensive checklist of items to consider when filing a personal injury lawsuit.
+To help you get started, Granite Law Group, a team of award-winning personal injury lawyers based in Nashua, has carefully crafted a comprehensive checklist of items to consider when filing a personal injury lawsuit in New Hampshire.

 Step #1: Know the Statute of Limitations